chrisc-lee/MayaPyQt/README.md

 ### Current Scripts Created:
 - A simple dialogue box with signals and slots
-- An import dialogue box that allows one to open/import a file into Maya
+- A dialogue box that allows one to open/import a file into Maya